bryjones/bryjonessitee/README.md

-title: WELCOME TO MY HOME PAGE FELLOW CLASSMATES!
+title: Welcome to my homepage fellow classmates
-description: here are some fun projects I've done this term.
+description: Here are some fun projects I've done this term.